SmartViewHub/app/README.md

 🔗 Deployment

 The project was deployed using the GitHub pages platform.
+View the live site: https://smartviewhub.github.io/app/

 📂 Potential Use Cases